Skip to Main Content

 ...
 See More ...
 See Less

-Williams (hip) is available for Friday's game against the Nuggets.
+Williams (ankle) is listed as questionable for Tuesday's game against the Lakers.

 ...
 See More ...
 See Less